Lowering operators, orthogonal decomposition of tensor space, and quantized Schur--Weyl duality: Further properties of the operators

 \begin{proof} By Lemma \ref{l:Psi-is-defined} and shifting, the condition $\alpha_{m-1}^\vee(\lambda) \ne 0$ guarantees that each $\xi_m^\lambda(v_{j})$ exists and is non-zero.
 The result then follows from the fact that the weights of the $\xi_m^\lambda(v_{j})$ are distinct. \end{proof}

 Jimbo \cite{Jimbo} has given a recursive construction of root vectors $\hat{E}_{ij}$ (for $1\le i<j \le n$) in $\UU_q^+$ and $\hat{F}_{ij}$ (for $1\le j < i \le n$) in $\UU_q^-$ by setting:

 Klimyk and Schm\"{u}dgen \cite{KS}*{\S7.3.1} work out explicit commutation relations for these elements (using Jimbo's definition of $\UU_q(\fgl_n)$, which differs slightly from ours).
-A natural question to ask is whether or not Jimbo's root vectors can be used to construct a basis of $\UU$ analogous the Poincare--Birkhoff--Witt (PBW) basis of the enveloping algebra of $\fgl_n$.
+A natural question to ask is whether or not Jimbo's root vectors can be used to construct a basis of $\UU$ analogous the Poincar\'{e}--Birkhoff--Witt (PBW) basis of the enveloping algebra of $\fgl_n$.
 We do not know the answer to this question.

 Our recursive construction of the $\Psi$ operators produces negative root vectors in many ways, all of which are different from Jimbo's negative root vectors.
-They also produce positive root vectors in just as many ways, because there is a unique anti-involution $\omega$ on $\UU$ that fixes $\UU^0$ and interchanges $E_i$ with $F_i$ for all $i = 1, \dots, n-1$.
+They also produce positive root vectors in just as many ways, because there is a unique automorphism $\omega$ on $\UU$ that interchanges $E_i$ and$F_i$ for all $i = 1, \dots, n-1$ and also interchanges $K_i$ and $K_i^{-1}$ for all $i = 1, \dots, n$.

 \begin{thm} Let $\lambda$ be a partition into not more than $n$ parts.
 Suppose that $\alpha_{j}^\vee(\lambda) \ne 0$ for all $j = 1, \dots, n-1$. \begin{enumerate} \item The union of the sets

 as $m$ runs from $2$ to $n$ is equal to a set of linearly independent negative root vectors in $\UU^-$ (in bijection with the set $\mathcal{R}^-$ of negative roots) and each such vector is a linear combination of Coxeter monomials.